 Jesuit Fr.
 Thomas J. Reese is senior analyst for National Catholic Reporter.

-Reese entered the Jesuits in 1962 and was ordained in 1974.
+Father Reese entered the Jesuits in 1962 and was ordained in 1974.
 He was educated at St. Louis University, the Jesuit School of Theology at Berkeley, and at the University of California Berkeley, where he received a Ph.D. in political science.
 He worked in Washington as a writer and lobbyist for tax reform from 1975 to 1978.
 He was an associate editor of America magazine, where he wrote on politics, economics and the Catholic church, from 1978 to 1985 and editor-in-chief from 1998 to 2005.
 He was a senior fellow at the Woodstock Theological Center from 1985 to 1998 and 2006 to 2013.
+During the summers, he works as a visiting scholar at the Markkula Center for Applied Ethics at Santa Clara University.

 Father Reese is based in Washington, DC.